 In April 2020, the National Institutes of Health (NIH) launched the public-private partnership, Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV).
 ACTIV’s goal is to discover safe and effective treatments and vaccines for COVID-19.
-Your COVID-19 positive patient may be eligible to join an ACTIV clinical trial if they:
+ACTIV clinical trials explore COVID-19 treatments for patients who:

 - Have mild to moderate symptoms of COVID-19, but have not been hospitalized